wp-plugins/youtube-channel/readme.txt

 * Thumbnail mode opens video in lightbox
 * Custom feed caching timeout
 * Optional video autoplay with optional muted audio
+* Optional TinyMCE button on post/page edit (can be disabled on General plugin settings page)
 * Show customized link to channel/vanity/legacy username below videos
 * Final look is highly customizable thanks to predefined classes for each element of YTC block!